sebastianGehrmann/dblp-pub/README.md

 ## Installation

-Just type "pip install dblp-pub" in your terminal and it will get installed.
+Just type "pip install dblp" in your terminal and it will get installed.
 You can also clone this repository and type "python setup.py install" after switching to the downloaded folder.

 ## How to use it?